skmin-lab/unixmd/docs/source/objects/qm/prog_dftbplus.rst

 - **embedding** *(string)* - Default: *None*

-  This argument specifies charge-charge embedding options used in QM/MM method.
+  This argument specifies the charge-charge embedding option used in QM/MM method.
   It is recommended option for the environments showing high polarity.
   The **embedding** of the QM object must be same with the **embedding** defined in the MM object.
   If this argument is *None*, the charge-charge embedding is not included in QM/MM calculation.